kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

 This fork is meant to be constructive; an alternative vision.
-However, we've been arguing about some of these issues for years now and I don't expect that will change any time soon.
+We've been arguing about some of these issues for years now and I don't expect that will change any time soon.
 I'd like to try leading by example, demonstrating that it's possible to simplify the protocol and still support a documented set of use-cases.

 Here's an overview of the notable differences between MoqTransport and MoqTransfork:

 ## Object Model
-The object model is an abstraction exposed to the application outlining how the transport is used.
+The object model is an abstraction exposed to the application, forming the basis of the transport API.

-The MoqTransport object model vaguely maps to media concepts, where `group = GoP` and `object = frame`.
+The MoqTransport object model vaguely maps to media concepts, where a Group is a Video GoP and an Object is a Video Frame.
+However, there's no agreed upon way to utilize QUIC, leading to the compromise that the publisher chooses a "delivery preference" for each track.
-However, this causes my biggest complaint with the draft: the properties of the object model change dynamically based on the publisher's "delivery preference" as there's no agreed upon way to utilize QUIC.
+As a the result the properties of the object model change dynamically at runtime, as the properties of a QUIC stream (or datagram) are moved between a track, group, or object.
-This creates a lot of complexity and edge cases as the meaning of a track/group/object will subtly change at runtime based on the application.
+The number of permutations quickly becomes unmanageable and every conversion has to be caveated with "when using a stream per X".

 The MoqTransfork object model is instead static and maps directly to QUIC.
-A Group is always an ordered set of bytes, although it may be served via a QUIC stream or datagram depending on the subscription.
+A Group is always an ordered set of bytes, served via a QUIC stream or datagram depending on the subscription.
 This simplification is able to support all of the documented use-cases; see the Appendix.

 ## Prioritization